fbpx Skip to Content

 What’s the best way to ensure my Dieffenbachia Reflector grows evenly?

-This plant species is known to produce a lot of new growth within a short time.
+This plant species is known to produce a lot of new growth quickly.

-You’ll need to rotate your plant occasionally as it tends to grow towards the source of light.
-This way, it doesn’t end up becoming bare on one side and full of growth on the other.
+You’ll need to rotate your plant occasionally as it tends to grow toward the light source.
+This way, it doesn’t become bare on one side and full of growth on the other.

 Is Dieffenbachia Reflector poisonous?